wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

 During `SdkState.WAIT` the progress bar will be displayed.
 After successful login application will show the `MAKE PHONE CALL` button.

-> NOTE: While modyfying Android native code Flutter hot reload will not work. we have to stop the application and run it again.
+> NOTE: While modifying Android native code Flutter hot reload will not work. we have to stop the application and run it again.

+Run the app using the green arrow on Flutter toolbar

 ![Flutter plugin UI](/content/blog/make-app-to-phone-call-using-android-and-flutter/flutter-plugin-ui.png)

-Run the app and click the button labelled `LOGIN AS ALICE`.
+Click the button labelled `LOGIN AS ALICE`.
 The `MAKE PHONE CALL` button should appear, which is another state of the Flutter app based on the `SdkState` enum`).
 An example of this is shown in the image below:

 ![Make a phone call](/content/blog/make-app-to-phone-call-using-android-and-flutter/makeaphonecall.png)